sneha-devkota/Error-404-Rogue-Core/README.md

-# Error-404-Rogue-Core
+# Error 404 Game

-Error 404 is a neon-themed roguelike dungeon game built with HTML5 Canvas and JavaScript.
-Players navigate procedurally generated levels, avoid enemy AI, and reach the exit while surviving increasing difficulty.
-The game features fog-of-war visibility, screen-shake effects, and persistent high scores using localStorage.
+## Overview
+This project is a browser-based roguelike dungeon game where players navigate a neon-themed grid to reach the exit while avoiding enemy units.
+Built using HTML, CSS, and JavaScript, the game features procedurally generated levels that increase in difficulty as the player progresses.

+## Features
+- Procedural dungeon generation for unique levels every playthrough
+- Enemy AI that tracks and attacks the player
+- Fog-of-war visibility system that limits the player's view
+- High score tracking using localStorage
+- Screen shake effect when the player takes damage

+## Technologies Used
+- HTML for structuring the game interface
+- CSS for styling and visual effects
+- JavaScript for game mechanics, AI behavior, and level generation
+- HTML5 Canvas for rendering the game grid and characters

+## Usage
+- Use the arrow keys to move the player across the grid.
+- Avoid enemy units that move toward your position.
+- Reach the glowing exit node to advance to the next level.
+- Survive as many levels as possible to achieve the highest score.